 SSL have created a number of templates which provide a starting point from which you can create your own showfiles.
 This also means that the task of setting up your console may be very straightforward, as we've already done most of it for you.

-Showfiles are saved and loaded using the Showfiles screen, accessed by touching the Menu button, then Setup, then Showfiles:
+Showfiles are saved and loaded using the Showfiles screen, accessed by selecting MENU > Setup > File Manager > Showfiles tab.

 The following screen will appear: